20 Vegetables That Grow Perfectly in the Shade

 15. Stick with Kale

 Kale survives snow, frost, and pretty much anything else you throw at it.
-It handles the shade effortlessly and the leaves actually stay more tender.
-John harvests his shade-grown kale well into November.
+It handles shade well and the leaves actually stay more tender than the full-sun versions.

 16. Experiment with Endive